 There are a lot of geometric concepts in geometry and we must ensure that we are defining them precisely.
 If we fail to provide a precise definition of a certain concept, it can be hard to know what we are really referring to.

-For example, defining a square simply as “a polygon with four sides” lacks precision since rhombus, rectangles, trapezoids, and parallelograms also have four sides.
+For example, defining a square simply as “a polygon with four sides” lacks precision since rhombi (plural form of rhombus), rectangles, trapezoids, and parallelograms also have four sides.

 We don’t want to give vague or ambiguous definitions of geometric concepts, hence the importance of knowing their exact or formal definitions.